intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 Preconditions
 -------------

 IOM relies on sticky sessions, a functionality which has to be provided by the *Ingress Controller*.
-It is recommended to use *NGINX Ingress Controller*.
+Intershop recommends to use the *NGINX Ingress Controller*.
 In this case, IOM Helm Charts will configure the *Ingress Controller* properly out of the box.
-When using any other type of *Ingress Controller*, the user is responsible to configure the *Ingress Controller* in a way, that it is providing sticky sessions for IOM.
+When using any other type of *Ingress Controller*, it is the user's responsibility to configure the *Ingress Controller* to provide sticky sessions for IOM.

 Intershop Commerce Platform
 ===========================

 The previous section `IOM Helm-Charts`_ gave a general view on Helm, the IOM Helm-charts, and the according processes.
 The *Intershop Commerce Platform* environment modifies this concept a little bit, as shown in the following illustration.

 Project owners are not able to trigger any processes directly.
 They can only manage the Helm values to be applied along with the IOM Helm-chart.
-The processes are triggered by a flux-controller that observes the Git repository holding the values files.
-Depending on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.) the changes made to IOM values might to be reviewed by Intershop Operations.
+The processes are triggered by a Flux Controller that observes the Git repository holding the values files.
+Depending on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.), changes to the IOM values may need to be reviewed by Intershop Operations.

 In short, this concept is well known as GitOps.